AbhirupChakraborty/Task-App/README.md

 - Clone this repository to your local machine.
 - Install dependencies using ``npm install``.
 - Start the development server with ``npm start``.
-- Open the application in your web browser (typically at http://localhost:3000).
+- Open the application in your web browser (typically at http://localhost:3000)

+## Testing